2010–11 All-Ireland Senior Club Football Championship

 The 2010–11 All-Ireland Senior Club Football Championship was the 41st staging of the All-Ireland Senior Club Football Championship since its establishment by the Gaelic Athletic Association in 1970-71.
-The championship began on 17 October 2010 and ended on 17 March 2011.
+The competition began on 17 October 2010 and ended on 17 March 2011.

-St. Gall's entered the championship as the defending champions, however, they were beaten by Crossmaglen Rangers in the Ulster Club Championship.
+St Gall's entered the competition as defending champion; however, the club was beaten by Crossmaglen Rangers in the Ulster Club Championship.

-On 17 March 2011, Crossmaglen Rangers won the championship following a 2-11 to 1-11 defeat of St. Brigid's in the All-Ireland final at Croke Park.
+On 17 March 2011, Crossmaglen Rangers won the competition following a 2-11 to 1-11 defeat of St Brigid's in the All-Ireland final at Croke Park.
 It was their fifth championship title overall and their first title since 2007.

-Crossmaglen's Oisín McConville was the championship's top scorer with 2-27.
+Crossmaglen's Oisín McConville was the competition's top scorer with 2-27.